 To reheat, remove lid and microwave gently.
 Or reheat in small saucepan on the stove over medium heat, stirring as needed to heat evenly.

-Low Histamine Instant Pot Chicken & Sweet Potato Stew (Paleo & AIP)
+Low Histamine Instant Pot Chicken & Sweet Potato Stew (GF, Paleo, Whole30 & AIP)

 - Instant Pot

 - 1-1/2 pounds chicken thighs , whole or cubed, boneless, skinless (about 5)